How to Enable or Disable Copilot to Read and Edit Text in Shared Apps in Windows 11

 What apps does Copilot work with?

 Copilot works with a wide range of Windows 11 applications where text is displayed or edited.
-By enabling the read and edit permission, Copilot can interact with most standard desktop apps, browsers, and productivity tools, providing AI-driven assistance directly within the interface of the app you are currently using.
+By enabling the read and edit permission, Copilot can interact with most standard desktop apps, browsers, and productivity tools, offering AI help right inside the app you’re using.

 Can I use Copilot for text messages?